 This year, we spent two-and-a-half months on Lopez Island—our longest stretch yet.
 From mid-June until early September, we were once again temporary Lopezians, immersing ourselves fully in the unique culture of Pacific Northwest island life.

 We fell in love with Lopez the first time we visited, almost a dozen years ago.

 Six of the past seven years, we’ve spent part of every summer hosting at beautiful Spencer Spit State Park.
-We contemplate spending time other places, but each summer finds us once again on the ferry to the islands.
+We contemplate spending time in other places, but each summer finds us once again on the ferry to the islands.

 I don’t think life gets any better than summer in the San Juan’s.
-The weather is near perfect, with plenty of sunshine, low humidity, and temperatures in the 70’s.
+The weather is nearly perfect, with plenty of sunshine, low humidity, and temperatures in the 70’s.
 (This makes up for long, long winters of gray and chill and rain—one of the primary reasons we don’t seriously consider living in the islands year-round.)